 If you can’t resist a historical day out, Conwy is an ideal location and you won’t want to miss out on Aberconwy House.
 Known as a hidden gem on the High Street, Aberconwy House is the oldest building in Conwy.

-This short walk – measuring just a couple of miles – won’t take you all day, but it will leave you with some lasting memories.
-It mostly consists of walking around the village of Aberdaron, taking in the sights such as the church that dates back to the 12th century, before exploring the Holy Isle of Bardsey for a while.
+This short 2 walks – measuring just a couple of miles – won’t take you all day, but it will leave you with some lasting memories.
+It mostly consists of walking around the village of Aberdaron, taking in the sights such as the church that dates back to the 12th century, before taking a boat to explore the Holy Isle of Bardsey for a while.